-Senior Service America, Inc. (SSAI) is a national nonprofit organization that provides civic engagement and employment opportunities to low-income older adults.
-As one of 15 national SCSEP grantees of the U.S. Department of Labor, SSAI is based in Silver Spring, Maryland, and provides more than $40 million annually to a diverse network of 81 local partner organizations in 16 states.
+The Center for Workforce Inclusion, Inc. (Center). is a national nonprofit organization that provides civic engagement and employment opportunities to low-income older adults.
+As one of 15 national SCSEP grantees of the U.S. Department of Labor, Center for Workforce Inclusion, Inc is based in Silver Spring, Maryland, and provides more than $40 million annually to a diverse network of 81 local partner organizations in 16 states.

 Labor Market Information for job seekers - Labor Market Information (LMI)

 A website sponsored by the U.S. Department of Labor that helps individuals explore career opportunities to make informed employment, education and training choices.